 Who May Conduct Research

-Any academic or professional organization or any individual doing doctoral work may submit a proposal to conduct research.
+Any academic or professional organization or any individual doing doctoral work may submit a proposal to conduct research with the Office of Data and Accountability in BPS.
 Doctoral candidates must submit written evidence that their proposed research has been approved by their University’s IRB and will be supervised by their advisor(s).

 What is the Purpose of the Research Team Review?

 While it is necessary for all research submissions to have an approved/exempted IRB decision from their own institution, BPS requires that all research is submitted to the BPS Research Team for review prior to BPS approval.
 The BPS research review is not duplicative of the IRB process and aims to ensure the following:

 - The research is aligned with district priorities;